The Value of the ATC Explained: A Real World Example

-How WWT’s ATC provides value for customers, partners and WWT employees
+How the ATC provides value for customers, partners and WWT employees.

 Those of you that read WWT’s blogs have heard of our Advanced Technology Center (ATC).
 It’s an amazingly effective resource for our engineers, our partners and most importantly our customers.

 We spend a significant amount of time explaining the value of the ATC and the many ways to make use of it.
-Here’s an abbreviated list:
+Here’s an abbreviated list of its key capabilities:

 - Proofs of concept

 - Upgrade testing

 - Integration testing